nnworkspace/art-library-api/README.md

 # Art Library API

+Purpose of this repo is to demonstrate phases and steps for designing and developing APIs, with suitable toolings/automation in each phase and step.

 API of Art Library.
 It consists of two main modules:

 1. Artwork CRUD API for admins